Most Dangerous Viruses Avian Influenza, Ebola, And Zika:

-It seems that there is news about dangerous viruses almost every day.
-But so far, experts say Zika itself isn’t as bad as HIV, Ebola, and these eight other viruses.
+It seems that there is news about harmful viruses almost every day.
+But so far, experts say Zika itself isn’t as dangerous as HIV, Ebola, and these eight other viruses.

 1. The most deadly virus is the Marburg virus.

-It is named after a small, idyllic town on the River Lahn, but that has nothing to do with the disease itself.
+After a small, idyllic town on the River Lahn, we name it, but that has nothing to do with the disease itself.
 Marburg virus is a hemorrhagic fever virus.
 As with Ebola, the Marburg virus causes seizures and bleeding from the mucous membranes, skin, and organs.
 It has a 90 percent mortality rate.

 2. There are five strains of the Ebola virus,